uyen-huynh2808/ebay-data-warehouse/README.md

 8. airflow_dag.py – Airflow DAG to automate the pipeline.

 ---
-This EDW solution enables scalable and insightful e-commerce sales analytics using cloud-native technologies.
+This EDW solution enables scalable and insightful **laptop sales analytics** using cloud-native technologies.